This is what we think a marketing person needs to know about tracking.

 A first party cookie is owned by the website that stored the cookie.
 A third party cookie is owned by a different website to the one visited.

-Third party cookies are disallowed by Firefox, Safari and other privacy focused browsers.
-Chrome will also disallow third party cookies by 2022.
+Third party cookies are now disallowed by leading browsers (Firefox, Safari, Chrome) and other privacy focused browsers.
 Third party cookies have been used to map users across websites to deliver retargeting ads and to build a profile of each person.

 Data collected from first party cookies can be sent to third parties if the visitor provides consent.
 This is required for Facebook to collect conversion data for example.